angus-ai/angus-doc/data-api/the-metrics/index.rst

       }

   * **Description**: Population segmentation counts of all the "interested" people (see `above <2.
 Interested_>`_) for each category.
+  *Note: When no age or gender has been found about an interested person, it will not be included in any of these category.*

 6. Gender
 ---------